Dmp1987/Conways-Game-Of-Life/README.md

 # Conway-s-Game-Of-Life

-Very basic Unity C# script setting up some primitives in a grid and running a conway's game of life inside unity Just read some stuff on conways game of life and wanted to try and recreate it from the rules governing the cells
+Very basic Unity C# script setting up some primitives in a grid and running a conway's game of life inside unity Read some stuff on conways game of life and wanted to try and recreate it from just the rules governing the cells

+Pasta cooked up one late summer evening, will spice it up into a tastyPastaPot going forwards me'thinks

+PeakPastaCode©®™

 ![](UnityGameOfLife.gif)